 Lions in Ngorongoro Crater number five prides of between 10 and 20 animals, each pride defending its own territory.

 Old bull elephants descend to the floor of Ngorongoro Crater to find food.
-Their destruction of yellow acacia trees is much in evidence.
+Their destruction of yellow acacia trees is much in evidence, especially near the picnic site.

 A mixture of habitats, including forest, canyons, grasslands, plains, lakes and marshes are home to an abundance of bird species.